Kristina-K96/visualization/02_activities/assignments/assignment-3/excel_visualization.md

 ### CaféTO Interventions in the City of Toronto
 <img title="Number of Cafe TO Interventions in the City of Toronto" src="excel.png">

-> What software did you use to create your data visualization?
+> What software did you use to create your data visualization? <br>
 I used Microsoft Excel to create the bar chart.
 Excel’s built-in pivot table and chart tools made it easy to summarize and visualize café intervention counts per ward.

 > Who is your intended audience?